pypa/pipx/docs/docs.md

                         passed to pip.
 Runs `pip install -U SPEC`.
 For example `--spec mypackage==2.0.0` or `--spec
                         git+https://github.com/user/repo.git@branch`
-  --include-deps        Include binaries of dependent packages --verbose
+  --include-deps        Include apps of dependent packages --verbose
   --force               Install even when the package has already been
                         installed
   --python PYTHON       The Python executable used to create the Virtual
-                        Environment and run the associated binary/binaries.
+                        Environment and run the associated app/apps.
 Must be v3.3+.
   --system-site-packages
                         Give the virtual environment access to the system site-packages dir.